alekcangp/SwitcheoSmartContractExplorer/README.md

 4. Trading volume for each token (for V2, V1.5, V1 and  multi addresses)
 5. Total tokens balance in NEO for all users in Switcheo's contracts (for V2, V1.5, V1)
 6. Volume fees of tokens (using switcheolytics.tech API)
-7. Status monitor of switcheo's nodes (version, block height, time last block, peers, memory pool)
+7. Status monitor of switcheo's nodes in real time (version, block height, time last block, peers, memory pool)

 How to try out?